paths-erc/moveit/README.md

 ## How does it work
 The application calculates the cost of movement from one site (i.e. node of the graph) to the another.
 The cost is calculated in terms of distance, i.e. the longer is the distance to cover, the higher is the cost of the movement.
 A second element is added to the calculation, based on the type of the road.
 A first proposal to differently weight paths assumes the following values as additional cost multiplier:
+- channel, rivers and sea routes: 0.8
+- sea routes: 1
 - coastal roads and internal valley roads: 1
-- channel, rivers and sea routes: 1.5
 - desert paths: 2

 ## Graphically view and calculate paths